StatisticsBeginner

 4 Real-World Examples Where the Choice Matters

-Housing prices: median home price is reported rather than mean because a few extremely expensive homes would pull the mean above what most buyers experience.
+Home prices use the median for this exact reason.
+A neighborhood with 99 houses worth $300k and one mansion worth $10 million has a mean price of about $397k, which is meaningless for anyone trying to understand what homes actually cost there.
+The median of $300k is the honest number. because a few extremely expensive homes would pull the mean above what most buyers experience.
 "Median home price" accurately represents the market for typical buyers.

 Income: median household income ($75k in the US) is meaningfully lower than mean household income ($102k) because the income distribution is heavily right-skewed.
 The median better represents the typical household.
 Politicians choose which to cite based on which supports their argument.